Bicycle Calorie Calculator

 The good thing is that our calculator is highly flexible.
 You can enter the values you know others will auto calculate, and you can explore others' fields and it's bidirectional feature to utilize it.

-How the Cycling Calories Burned are calculated?
+How Are Cycling Calories Burned Calculated?

 The Basic Formula